lawAfua/knapsack/README.md

 ### Motivation

-[Maersk](https://www.maersk.com/) is the largest container shipping company in the world.
+Preamble: We are the largest container shipping company in the world.
 Each container has a maximal weight it may hold.
 Customers need to plan which of their products they can pack into a single shipping container in a manner of utmost Efficiency.

 # Development Setup